 Aspen Tree Information

 One problem that many people come up against when growing aspen trees is their short lifespan.
-And it’s true – aspen trees in landscapes usually only live between 5 and 15 years.
-This is usually due to pests and diseases, which can be a real problem and sometimes
+It’s true – aspen trees in landscapes usually only live between 5 and 15 years.
+This is usually due to pests and diseases, which can be a real problem and sometimes have no treatment.

 In fact, if you see several aspens growing near each other, odds are good that they’re actually all parts of the same organism.
 These root systems are a fascinating element of the aspen tree.
 They allow the trees to survive forest fires and other aboveground problems.
 One aspen tree colony in Utah is thought to be over 80,000 years old.

 When you’re growing aspen trees in landscapes, however, you probably don’t want a colony that puts up new suckers all the time.
-The best way to prevent this spread is to surround your tree with a round metal sheet sunk 2 feet into the ground a few feet from the trunk.
-If your tree does fall to disease or pests, try cutting it down – you should see new suckers very soon.
+The best way to prevent this spread is to surround your tree with a round metal sheet sunk 2 feet (61 cm.) into the ground a few feet (1 m.) from the trunk.
+If your tree does fall to disease or pests, try cutting it down– you should see new suckers very soon.

 Common Aspen Tree Varieties